Bertrand31/AirportMatching/README.md

 takes to query the KDTree, plus some overhead likely due to secondary operations like formatting of the output).

+Note: If you run the service with its example use-case right now, you'll notice it takes much longer than that to finish.
+This is due to the I/O operations (reading the CSV and writing to `stdout`).

 ## Misc

 You'll notice that I'm using the `scala-newtype` library to wrap some simple types.
 It provides an